MortimerSnerd/crusty/README.md

 - interaction dialog needs to be changed to have a fixed calculated size, and made resizable.
 It jumps a bit between modes.

-- Living can have list of body parts weighted by chance to hit, and damage factor to multiply or reduce damage.

 #Notes
 - measures used in book: rods, feet, pounds, pints, a gill of whiskey, miles, yards